Putin set to visit Iran next week | Headlines

 "Our information indicates that the Iranian government is preparing to provide Russia with up to several hundred UAVs, including weapons-capable UAVs on an expedited timeline," Sullivan told reporters Monday, referring to drones by the acronym for unmanned aerial vehicles.

+Iranian Foreign Minister spokesman Nasser Kanaani did not deny the US claim in comments on Tuesday.

-Iran long has worked on the development of drones, including so-called loitering munitions, the "kamikaze" drones like the Switchblade that the U.S. has delivered to Ukraine.
+"Iran's cooperation with Russia in some sophisticated technologies dates to before the Russia-Ukraine war," he said.
+"There has not been any special development in this regard recently."
+Iran long has worked on the development of drones, including so-called loitering munitions, the "kamikaze" drones like the Switchblade that the US has delivered to Ukraine.

 In Tehran, Mohammadrez Pourebrahimi, the head of the Iranian Parliament's economic committee, told state-run news agency IRNA that Putin's trip would seek to improve economic relations between the two sanctions-hit nations.